EV charger installation 24/7 ELECTRICAL SERVICE License #1116554

 What does it cost to install an EV charger in Bakersfield?

-EV charger installation pricing depends on job scope: distance from the panel, routing complexity, drywall/trenching, whether you need panel work, and the connection type (hardwired vs receptacle).
+EV charger installation pricing depends on the job: distance from the panel, routing complexity, drywall/trenching, whether you need panel work, and the connection type (hardwired vs receptacle).
 Use these ranges as starting points - we’ll confirm a firm price after a quick assessment.

 Typical Level 2 circuit & install